-This week, popular plus-size retailer Eloquii announced the launch of its first-ever tastemakers collection: a six-day event featuring drops of limited-edition looks designed by notable plus-size women.
+This week, plus-size retailer Eloquii announced the launch of its first-ever tastemakers collection: a six-day event featuring drops of limited-edition looks designed by notable plus-size women.
 Thus far, Nabela Noor, the founder of the self-love movement Zeba; Curve Athletics founder Tasha Cobbs Leonard; and Retta or, as Parks and Recreation fans may know her as, Donna Meagle, have released (and sold out of!) their custom ensembles for the plus-size brand.
-Next up on the exclusive roster is Leah Vernon, the author of Unashamed: Musings of a Fat, Black Muslim and a plus-size hijabi model.
+Next up on the exclusive roster is Leah Vernon, plus-size hijabi model and the author of Unashamed: Musings of a Fat, Black Muslim.

 While a yellow, sequin gown may seem hardly functional in a pandemic, according to Vernon, it’s exactly why she designed it.
 "In the beginning of the lockdown, I'm not going to lie, I was in sweats and raggedy hoodies,” she says.
 “But, I knew that I needed to stay on track and that in order to keep a sense of normalcy that I'd have to continue doing what I always do.”
 Now, she tends to straddle the line between function and “something that makes [her] feel like a superstar diva.”
 She hopes this look will inspire people to get dressed up in something daring and bright as a way to uplift their spirits.
 “Take fashion risks,” she adds.
 “Just do it.”

-As of Thursday morning, you can shop Vernon’s custom-made yellow gown and matching turban, while supplies last, on Eloquii.com for $129 and $24.95, respectively.
+As of Thursday morning, you can shop Vernon’s custom-made yellow gown and matching turban, while supplies last, on Eloquii.com.
 And watch out for the final two tastemakers revealed on Friday and Saturday.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.